 All access routes will be maintained in a safe condition and be free from obstructions.
 So far as reasonably practicable any hole, slope, uneven or slippery surface which is likely to cause a person to slip, trip or fall preventing them getting out of the building safely will be repaired.

-Drills to practice evacuation of the playground and field will take place
+Drills to practice evacuation of the playground and field will take place half termly.

 Building Innovation Telford (biT) will arrange the fire risk assessments for Telford & Wrekin owned / operational properties.
-Managers of School service areas that are not supported by biT’s services must ensure that all of the above measures, including the risk assessments are in place and are effective.

 Issues arising from the fire risk assessment must be acted upon as appropriate, including ensuring that effective communication takes place with employees, building tenants and users on fire safety matters.